 Nitrate in drinking water at levels above 10 mg/L is a health risk for infants of less than six months of age.
-Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in serious illness.
-Symptoms include shortness of breath and blueness of the skin.
+Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 10 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
-Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant or are pregnant, you should ask for advice from your health care provider.
+If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.